square/pydocker/README.md

   --help                  show this message and exit.
 ```

 This command launches the notebook (which we built above) and forwards internal port 8888 to the laptops port 9000 and creates a container named test.
-In addition the host's current folder `.` is mounted in the **working_dir** folder.
+In addition the host's current folder `.` is mounted in the **working-dir** folder.
 This gives the container access to the host filesystem.
 After running the command you can go to `localhost:9000` in your browser.

 ```
-pydocker launch --image notebook --name test --working_dir . --port 9000 --no-gcloud
+pydocker launch --image notebook --name test --working-dir . --port 9000 --no-gcloud
 ```

 Remote images also work:
 ```
-pydocker launch --image jupyter/minimal-notebook:latest --name example --working_dir . --port 9000 --no-gcloud
+pydocker launch --image jupyter/minimal-notebook:latest --name example --working-dir . --port 9000 --no-gcloud
 ```
 Will pull the remote image down first.
 You can still do `docker pull IMAGE` and pydocker will use the already downloaded image.